mre/cargo-inspect/README.md

 ## Installation

-You need Rust nightly and rustfmt to get started.
+You need Rust nightly and `rustfmt` to get started.
-Use [rustup] to get one:
+You can install those via [rustup]:

 ```
 rustup install nightly